taneltorn/CoverHunterFolkERA/README.md

 `python -m tools.make_embeds data/covers80 training/covers80`

 See comments at the top of the make_embeds script for more details.
+The output of `make_embeds` is `reference_embeddings.pkl`.

 ## Inference (work identification)